 Your inner circle is for repeat buyers who want and need to hear more about what you do.
 Kasia said she was worried about her story being bulky, long and cumbersome?
 Her superfans would eat it up, no questions asked.

-Have you ever read a book and completely fallen in love with the author’s brain?
+Have you ever read a book and wanted to marry the author’s brain?

 So here are your takeaways.